dudulamalagala/toy-robot-rea/README.md

-# REA Group Toy Robot Simulator Challenge
+# Toy Robot Simulator Challenge

 A simple simulator representing a toy robot moving on a tabletop.